mrf345/flask_minify/README.md

     @param: cssless To minify spaces in css (default:True).
     @param: cache To cache minifed response with hash (default: True).
     @param: fail_safe to avoid raising error while minifying (default True).
+    @param: bypass a list of the routes to be bypassed by the minifier
+    Notice: bypass route should be identical to the url_rule used for example: bypass=['/user/<int:user_id>', '/users']
   """
 ```